rundeck/rundeck/docs/en/developer/02-plugins.md

 For `ResourceModelSource`

-:   All output on `STDOUT` will be captured and passed to the p
+:   All output on `STDOUT` will be captured and passed to a `ResourceFormatParser` for the specified `resource-format` to create the Node definitions.